 Ketone myths frequently suggest exogenous ketones don’t work.
 While these claims will come with any trending diet, exogenous ketones have been extensively researched and are now believed to aid with athletic recovery, while also offering many neuroprotective benefits.

 Additionally, exogenous ketones like Kenetik provide many of the same benefits of the keto diet.
-These benefits include improving athletic performance, expediting ketosis, appetite suppression and craving reduction, reducing keto flu symptoms, supplying a steady source of energy, improving focus, and offering immediate access to energy-rich ketones –– just to name a few.
+These benefits of exogenous ketones include improving athletic performance, expediting ketosis, appetite suppression and craving reduction, reducing keto flu symptoms, supplying a steady source of energy, improving focus, and offering immediate access to energy-rich ketones –– just to name a few.

 Now that you know the truth about keto myths, try Kenetik today and see all the ways it can help you!